MegaBlida/MegaBlida/README.md

 - 👋 Hi, I’m @MegaBlida
-- 👀 I’m interested in Frontend and Backend development
+- 👀 I’m interested in be a Data Analyst
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Python and SQL
 - 📫 How to reach me at markusblidfors@gmail.com

 <!---